Gay couple win Berkshire B&B refusal case

 Recorder Claire Moulder said that by refusing the couple access to a double room, Mrs Wilkinson had "treated them less favourably than she would treat unmarried heterosexual couples in the same circumstances".

-It comes as a similar case in Cornwall awaits a Supreme Court hearing.'Like a triumph'
+It comes as a similar case in Cornwall awaits a Supreme Court hearing.

 Peter and Hazelmary Bull, the Christian owners of a guesthouse in Marazion who also turned away a gay couple have won permission to appeal against their ruling.